Huge youth turnout to boost Labour Party bid at Brexit

-Remain campaigners, as well as those within the Labour Party, received good news this week as a majority of those who registered to vote were youths and sided with Labour, presstv.ir reported.
+Remain campaigners, as well as those within the Labour Party, received good news this week as a majority of those who registered to vote were youths and sided with Labour.

 According to government figures, 52,408 applications were submitted on Monday, followed by 64,485 on Tuesday.
-Of these 58% of were from those aged 34 and under.
+Of these 58% of were from those aged 34 and under, Presstv Reported.

 The figure on both days was significantly above the typical number for weekday applications, which has averaged about 27,000 for the past month.